JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step51](./steps/step51.png)

 Disable backup, performance insights, maintenance and monitoring.
-As this is not a production setup , we can skip this.
+As this is not a production setup, we can skip this.

 ![step52](./steps/step52.png)